liz3158/tomjerry_app/README.md

 ## 🚀 Features

-- **Interactive Gameplay:** Experience the thrill of the chase with intuitive controls and dynamic levels.
 - **Classic Cartoon Vibes:** Enjoy graphics and sounds inspired by the original Tom & Jerry series.
-- **Leaderboards:** Compete with friends and see who's the ultimate trickster!
-- **Power-Ups & Traps:** Collect cheese, set traps, and outsmart your opponent.
 - **Regular Updates:** New levels, characters, and surprises coming soon!

 ---